Biden, Harris take break from inaugural prep to mark MLK day

 “This is legitimately scary,” she said.
 “Between the pandemic and Trump, I feel like our country is at a weak and vulnerable point.
 And we know there are forces inside and outside the country that see that vulnerability as an opportunity to do something.”

 Some 25,000 National Guard troops were being dispatched across the city to bolster security.
-Monuments — including the King memorial — are closed to the public until after Wednesday’s inaugural events.
+Monuments were closed to the public until after Wednesday’s inaugural events.

-Harris was also set to resign her Senate seat on Monday.
+Harris resigned from her Senate seat Monday.
 She offered thanks to her California constituents in a farewell video posted on social media “for the honor of representing the place of my birth, as a proud daughter of California.”

+First lady Melania Trump posted a farewell video in which she thanked Americans for the “greatest honor of my life," but she made no mention of the incoming Biden administration.
+Her husband has already announced he will not attend the inauguration — he's the first outgoing president to skip the ceremony in 152 years — and will depart for Florida hours before Biden's swearing-in.

+And while Trump stayed out of view, the White House announced he had signed several executive orders, including an amended version of a previous order calling for the creation of "National Garden of American Heroes."

 Biden continued to build his administration.
 His transition team announced Monday he will nominate Rohit Chopra to direct the Consumer Financial Protection Bureau, tapping a liberal ally of Sen. Elizabeth Warren to lead the agency whose creation she championed.